furlan-lab/mergebams/README.md

 ## Expected output

-**In the above example mergeBams will take input bams t1.bam and t2.bam which have the following data...**
+**In the above example mergebams will take input bams bam1.bam and bam2.bam which have the following data...**

 ```bash
 samtools view bam1.bam | head -n 3 -